samuelchen17/holbertonschool-hbnb/README.md

 These requests should be run first to populate the database with the required initial data.

+### Creating Place Listings

+Before creating a place listing, ensure that all required amenities have already been created.
+Place listings can only reference existing amenities.

+Additionally, you must authenticate as an owner before creating a place.
+The logged-in owner account will be associated with any listings created through the API.

 ---

 ## Creating Test Data